Alexandru Albu

-Alexandru Cristian Albu (/ro/; born 17 August 1993) is a Romanian professional footballer who plays as a defensive midfielder or a defender for Liga II club Chindia Târgoviște.
+Alexandru Cristian Albu (/ro/; born 17 August 1993) is a Romanian professional footballer who plays as a defensive midfielder or a defender for Liga I club Unirea Slobozia.

 Albu started out his professional career at Concordia Chiajna in 2015, where he spent several seasons playing in the Liga I before relegating to the second division.
 Following loans to Academica Clinceni, UTA Arad, and Rapid București, respectively, he signed a permanent contract with the latter in 2021.

-Internationally, Albu made his senior debut for Romania in October 2021, in a 1–2 away FIFA World Cup qualifier loss to Germany.
+Internationally, Albu made his senior debut for Romania in October 2021, in a 2–1 away FIFA World Cup qualifier loss to Germany.

 Early life

 Albu was born in Bucharest and is of Romani ethnicity.
 He grew up supporting Steaua București.

 Club career

 Concordia Chiajna

 Albu made his professional debut for Concordia Chiajna on 1 May 2015, coming on as an 89th-minute substitute for Hristijan Dragarski in a 1–0 home Liga I win over Pandurii Târgu Jiu.
-He became a regular starter for the club in the 2016–17 season, and on 7 September 2016 scored his first goal in a 1–2 Cupa Ligii loss to ACS Poli Timișoara.
+He became a regular starter for the club in the 2016–17 season, and on 7 September 2016 scored his first goal in a 2–1 Cupa Ligii loss to ACS Poli Timișoara.

 On 4 March 2017, Albu recorded his first league goal in a 1–1 draw against the same opponent.
 He amassed totals of 99 appearances and three goals in the top flight for "the Green Eagles", before relegating to the Liga II at the end of the 2018–19 campaign.